IneffableChris/SeestadtVision/README.md

 ## Unity
 The code used here runs on Unity, last tested on version 2020.3.23f1.
 For more information about the firmware see [https://unity.com/de/download]

+### Installation 🔥
+If you only want to use the application itself, it is enough to install the project .apk to your phone.
+You are ready to start the application aftwards immediately.

+Besides that, for developers, it is neccesarry to install the development environment "Unity".

 ## Plugins, Tools & Assets
 To deploy and work on the software, following tools are needed:
 - ARKit (to deploy for iOs)